runkanrenchu/syntax-guide/HOW TO ASK.md

 would rather not read hundreds of lines to spot an error that could easily be spotted by the person who wrote it.

 ## How do I properly format my question?
 Programming is a cause and effect system.
-If an error occurs, there's a high chance that something you did caused it when asking a question it is often extremely helpful to provide us an account of what you did leading up to the issue.
-Usually within the last 5-10 minutes of the error.
+If an error occurs something you did caused it to occur - keep this in mind when asking a question it is extremely helpful to provide us an account of what you did leading up to the issue, usually within the last 5-10 minutes of the error presenting itself.
 This can really help you get solutions faster.

 - **Provide code snippets:** Paste some _small_ portions of code that could be related to the error so that we can help you debug further.
 - **Show errors:** If you get any errors/stack traces on the console, bingo!
 We know what the error is and that will speed things up a lot.